-After another day researching blogs and social media marketing I’ve witnessed dozens more thinly veiled attempts at clickbait, or really crappy affiliate marketing.
-The stupidity is getting close to critical and the sheer vandalism of the English language makes me want to cry, but I will persevere and continue studying.
+Sigh.
+Another day researching blogs and social media marketing.
+I’ve witnessed dozens of thinly veiled attempts at click-bait and some really crappy affiliate marketing.
+The stupidity is close to critical.
+The sheer vandalism of the English language makes me want to cry.
+I will persevere.

-My first hikes were in the 80’s.
+My first hikes were in the 80s.
 I ran my first outdoor store 14 years ago and I’ve worked for a few brands.
-So my view is an interesting niche…a boutique…view…or something.
+My view is an interesting niche.
+Let’s call it a boutique view.

-Most of us grew up just taking off into the bush with some drinks and nibbles and hiked all day.
+Hikes for most of us in Gen X were more like just taking off into the bush with some drinks and nibbles.
+We hiked all day.
 We got lost and we got sunburned.
-We crashed through brambles, made new paths, and had real adventures.
-Most of you will relate to what I’m about to describe and having seen too much of this crap, it’s time for a good rant.
+We crashed through brambles.
+We made new paths.
+We had adventures.

-Here’s seven types of stupid websites and blog posts that do my head in.
-I haven’t linked to the sites because I don’t want to start a flame war…besides, there’s bloody heaps of them!
+Here’s seven types of stupid sites and blog posts that do my head in.

-So here’s where some person makes a cute list of things like:
+Here’s where you’ll get the cute list of things like:

-And…how is a two-hundred dollar rooftop solar shower with 12v pump an ‘essential’?
+3. How is a two-hundred dollar rooftop solar shower with 12v pump considered an ‘essential’?

-This is one of my favorites, it usually links to one of those magnetic claw things that picks up keys from behind the couch!
-Well, if you need one of them I’m not going camping with you, fatty.
+Usually links to one of those magnetic claw things that picks up keys from behind your couch or home theatre.
+If you need one, I’m not going camping with you.

-“Don’t go straight out and hike 20 miles with walking poles, you are probably inexperienced and may hurt yourself’.’
-I can safely say 95% of the population break walking poles within a few minutes of picking them up, so I wouldn’t worry about injuries from walking with them too much.
+They say ‘Don’t go straight out and hike 20 miles with walking poles, you are probably inexperienced and may hurt yourself’.
+I can safely say 95% of the population break walking poles within a few minutes of picking them up.
+I wouldn’t worry about any injuries from actually walking anywhere with them.

 Step 1.
 Take kids camping.